Skeesh24/skeeshup/README.md

 ## Overview

-There is an utility to quickly startup your desktop on windows 10.
+Utility to quickly startup your desktop on windows 10.
+Software downloads and installs manually by the given references to download from.
-Tweaks and an important software by SKEESH.
+Software list by SKEESH.
+Built-in tweaks and other operating systems featured soon.

 ## Setup